-By focusing on people and operational improvement, such an EAM program can significantly improve asset utilization rates while reducing long-term capital costs.
+By focusing on people and operational improvement, an EAM (Enterprise Asset Management) program can significantly improve asset utilization rates while reducing long-term capital costs.
 That attention to people and operations is an essential element of EAM success, however, strategies centered alone on capital investments in facilities and fleet logistics typically fall short of the significant benefits an effective EAM effort can produce.

 EAM encompasses the whole life, optimal management of the physical assets of an organization to maximize value.
 It applies to the design, construction, commissioning, operations, maintenance, and the decommissioning and replacement of equipment and facilities.